Sambsamb/sort1/README.md

-# Sort and Find Median – Coding Test Solution
+# Median Calculator – Coding Test Solution

-This project implements a small command-line program that:
+This project implements the required `sortAndFindMedian` function based on the provided pseudocode.
+A manual sorting algorithm is used, and the program offers both a simple user input interface and predefined test cases.

+---

+## Requirements (Completed)

+- Implement `sortAndFindMedian` based on pseudocode
-1. Sorts a list of numbers using a custom sorting algorithm (Bubble Sort).
+- Implement a sorting algorithm manually (Bubble Sort)
-2. Computes the median based on the provided pseudocode.

-The solution includes:
-- A manual sorting function (as required, no built-in sort)
-- A function to compute the median
+- Program outputs the median
-- Example usage
-- Optional user input mode
+- Simple UI for entering arrays of numbers
+- Includes predefined test cases
+- Clean, readable code
+- Code pushed to GitHub